 Kerning: In typography, this is the process of adjusting the visual spacing between characters, usually to achieve a more aesthetically pleasing result.

-Laminate: A thin transparent, plastic sheet applied to usually a thick stock to provide a glossy protective layer against liquid and heavy use.
+Laminate: A thin transparent, plastic sheet applied to paper using heat to provide a glossy layer that protects against damage from liquid and heavy use.
+It’s usually heavier paper stocks that are laminated.

 LED UV: LED UV is a print technique which provides a high-end finish.
-Inks are mixed to perfection and pressed onto the stock (paper, card, etc.).
-This then gets blasted under LED lights to dry it quickly.
-This helps keep colours sharper and speeds up the whole printing process.
+Inks are mixed and pressed onto the stock (which may be paper, card, or other materials).
+The print then gets blasted under LED lights to dry it quickly, keeping colours sharp and speeding up the whole printing process.

 Lithography: Lithographic printing is popularly used for high-quality image printing.
-The image is placed on the lithography plate, inked and then printed onto the paper.
-It’s a fast and smooth printing process.
+The image is placed on a lithography plate, inked, and then printed onto the paper.
+It’s a fast and smooth printing process that produces flawless and impactful visuals.

-Lock Bound: Often used for publications that need to be durable, an adhesive it pushed between the perforations during the binding process. it’s a stronger way to bound a book to ensure longevity.
+Lock Bound: Often used for publications that need to be durable, an adhesive is pushed between the perforations during the binding process.
+It’s a stronger method of book binding and helps to ensure longevity.

-Metallic Ink: Made with powdered metal or pigments that reflect to make text look metallic.
+Metallic Ink: Metallic ink is made with powdered metal or pigments that reflect light to give a shiny finish.
 The most common colours used are silver and gold.

-Monochrome: An image in black and white or varying tones of only one colour (for example, different shades of green - green, lime, pear, pine, etc.)
+Monochrome: An image in black and white or varying tones of only one colour.
+For example, you might have a monochromatic colour scheme using different shades of green: forest, royal, lime, olive, British racing green, etc.

 Brilliant Print To Boost Your Brand